Pupil Behaviour and Wellbeing Committee

 • Behaviour policy

-• Written statement of behaviour principles
+• Written statement of behaviour principles included in the behaviour policy

-• Exclusion policy
+• School exclusion policy

 • Anti-bullying policy